skramm/homog2d/manual.md

 ### Numerical issues

 For the tests on null values and floating-point comparisons, some compromises had to be done.
+As you may know, the concept of "equal floating point values" is very tricky.
+In this library, this can hurt in several ways:
+ - creating a line from two points will fail if the points are equal,
+ - similarly, computing a point at the intersection of two lines will fail if the lines are parallel.

+This library will ensure these conditions, and will throw an exception (of type `std::runtime_error`) if that kind of thing happens.
+The thresholds have default values.
+They are implemented as static values, that can be changed any time.

 - When checking for parallel lines (see `isParallelTo()`), the "null" angle value has a default value of one thousand of a radian (0.001 rad).
 You can print the current value with: